evocloud-dev/evocloud-cluster-apps/Controlplane/components/evo-kubereboot/README.md

-# Evo-Kured
+# Evo-Reboot

-Evo-Kured is an addon for safely cordonning, rebooting, and uncordonning Kubernetes Nodes
+Evo-Reboot is an addon for safely cordonning, rebooting, and uncordonning Kubernetes Nodes

 ## install